What ICD-10 codes are used for respiratory failure?

 - Prognosis varies based on the underlying cause, overall health, and timeliness of treatment.

-- Prevention involves managing risk factors like smoking, treating respiratory illnesses promptly, and adhering to prescribed therapies.
+- Preventing respiratory failure depends on managing risk factors like smoking, treating respiratory illnesses promptly, and adhering to prescribed therapies, especially ones that can help regulate blood flow and remove carbon dioxide.

-- Respiratory failure requires immediate medical attention, especially if symptoms are severe or rapidly worsening.
+- Respiratory failure is a serious condition and requires immediate medical attention, especially if symptoms are severe or rapidly worsening.

 - Lung failure